godotengine/godot-docs/classes/class_openxraction.rst

 :ref:`ActionType<enum_OpenXRAction_ActionType>` **OPENXR_ACTION_VECTOR2** = ``2``

-This action provides a vector2 value and can be bound to embedded trackpads and joysticks
+This action provides a :ref:`Vector2<class_Vector2>` value and can be bound to embedded trackpads and joysticks.

 .. _class_OpenXRAction_constant_OPENXR_ACTION_POSE: